 Carissa is an Associate Professor at the Faculty of Philosophy and the Institute for Ethics in AI, and a Tutorial Fellow in Philosophy at Hertford College.

 Carissa completed her DPhil in Philosophy at the University of Oxford.
 She was then a Research Fellow at the Uehiro Centre for Practical Ethics and the Wellcome Centre for Ethics and Humanities at the University of Oxford.
 To find out more about Carissa’s work, visit her website: www.carissaveliz.com

 Carissa teaches Moral Philosophy (for first year PPE and PML), Ethics and Philosophy of Mind (for upper-year Philosophy students), as well as AI Ethics.

-Carissa’s research focuses on the ethics of technology, moral and political philosophy more generally, and public policy.
-She is the author of Privacy Is Power (Transworld, forthcoming), and The Ethics of Privacy (Oxford University Press, forthcoming), as well as the editor of the Oxford Handbook of Digital Ethics (forthcoming).
+Carissa’s research focuses on the ethics of technology (especially privacy and AI ethics), moral and political philosophy more generally, and public policy.
+She is also interested in philosophy of mind.
+She is the author of Privacy Is Power (Transworld 2020), and The Ethics of Privacy (Oxford University Press, forthcoming), as well as the editor of the Oxford Handbook of Digital Ethics (forthcoming).